cis-famu/oer-assignment-group-4-1/Chapter-2.md

 ….

 ### Review Questions
+1. True or False.
+The operator >> skips all whitespace.
+2. What is one input stream variable that is used with the operator >>?
+3. True or False.
+The operator >> does not read digits of numbers, including the decimal point for floating-point variables.

 ## Using Predefined Functions in a program
 In Chapter 1 we learned that a function is a block of code that only runs when called.